To perform a downcast is to cast a pointer to a class into a pointer

 };

-Especially note the From when casting to a reference type.
+type.
 The reason for this can best be explained through an example.
 Consider this code:

 Derived& foo(Base *pbase) {